Pot Odds In Poker – Master The Numbers

 - The pot is $150 on the flop.
 You have A-K of hearts and the flop is 10-J-Q with two hearts.
 What is an amount to bet that will give your opponent a good price to call with a flush draw?

 Texas Hold’em Pot Odds vs. Other Games

 Throughout this page, we have looked at No-Limit Texas Hold’em examples.
 Pot odds are synonymous with Texas Hold’em since it is the most popular poker variant and the calculations lend themselves to no-limit flop games.
-If you are trying to use pot odds in a limit Hold’em game, you will find yourself getting the right odds to call most of the time.
+If you are trying to use pot odds in a limit Hold’em game or a different mixed game, you will find yourself getting the right odds to call most of the time.
 This is because you are rarely facing bets larger than 1/4 of the pot, so you will only ever need 20% or less to continue with a draw.
 Keep this in mind in limit Hold’em and look for more than slightly +EV calls.

 For stud games, you cannot use the 2/4 rule, as that is based on only seeing the board and your two hole cards.
 In Stud you are seeing more cards and will receive four cards one at a time after first street, so there is no simple calculation for your chances of hitting your draw on the next card.
 For best practices, Texas Hold’em pot odds shouldn’t be used in other games.

 The short answer is to use pot odds with every decision.
 If you have a drawing hand and are facing a bet, calculating your pot odds is crucial to making good calls and folding when necessary.
 When you have a made hand and are facing a bet, you can use pot odds to see what type of price your opponent is laying.
 If you think you have greater equity than the price, you can call or likely raise to capitalize on your equity.